hyemiie/course_app/README.md

 # Course_app

 This project has two parts: a Vue.js frontend and an Express.js backend.
-Below are the links to the code and the live versions.
+The links to the code and live versions of the project are listed below

 ## Vue.js App